 ( p.
 134)

-My partner is a surfer.
-In his fifties now, he started surfing in his teens, catching a ride to the south coast with an older friend who had a driver’s license.
+I know a man who is a surfer.
+In his fifties now, he started surfing in his teens, catching a ride to the south coast with an older friend who had a driver’s licence.

 Though I love the sea, I have a fear of waves, of getting dumped.
-Still, when the two of us first met (nearly twenty years ago now), I wanted to give surfing a go.
+Still, when I first came to know this man (nearly twenty years ago now), I wanted to give surfing a go.
 I wanted to see what made him love it so.
 I asked him if he could help me brave the waves.

-So he took me out into the salt water at Yorke Peninsula, he on his surfboard and I on my boogie board, paddling hard.
+So one day, we paddled out into the salt water, he on his surfboard and I on my boogie board, paddling hard.
 He set me up for a couple of waves.
 Each time, when the wave rolled towards me, he said, ‘Now!’ and then, when I froze, he gave my board a push, and away I went.
 I rode the wave towards shore, lying flat on my belly on the board as he’d shown me, and it was fast and terrifying and exhilarating all at once.